 Each developer works with requirements constantly.
-Below we will share detailed information of what is a requirement, how to create excellent requirement, requirements level, and benefits from good requirements.
-This material is not for BA, it is a short introduction for developers and delivery, short BaBook quiz.
+Below we will share detailed information on what is a requirement, how to create excellent requirements, requirements level, and benefits from good requirements.
+This material is not for BA, it is a short introduction for developers and delivery, a short BaBook quiz.

-The article is a summary and quotes of the book.
+The article is a summary and quotes from the book.

 Requirement is formulated necessity

 The BABOK defines a standard requirement as a condition or capability needed by a stakeholder to solve a problem or achieve an objective.

 At each step of your work, you need to understand the reasons for some requirements occurrences.
 If you understand business requirements it is much easier to create optimal solution requirements.